getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 Redash alerts notify you when a field returned by a [**Scheduled Query**]({% link _kb/user-guide/querying/scheduling-a-query.md %}) meets a threshhold.
 Use them to monitor your business.
-Or integrate them with tools like Zapier or IFTTT to kickoff workflows such as user onbarding or support tickets.
+Or integrate them with tools like Zapier or IFTTT to kickoff workflows such as user onboarding or support tickets.
 Alerts complement scheduled queries, but their criteria are checked after every execution.